Square-tiled tori: Square-tiled tori

-\begin{rema} These numbers $w,h,t$ correspond to natural parameters of the horizontal cylinder decomposition of the square-tiled torus.
-The cylinder is isometric to $\rquo{\mathbb{R}}{w\Z}\times [0, h]$.
-The additional twist parameter $t$ measures the distance along the horizontal direction of the cylinder between some reference points on the bottom and top of the cylinder (see Figure~\ref{figu:params}).
+Recall that the numbers $w, h, t$ have a natural geometric interpretation: they correspond to natural parameters of the maximal horizontal cylinder filling the square-tiled torus.
+The cylinder is isometric to $\RR/w\ZZ \times [0, h]$ and the additional \emph{twist parameter} $t$ carries the information on how to identify the boundaries of the cylinder to recover the original square-tiled torus \footnote{A way to agree that we can take $t \in \{0,1,\dots,w-1\}$ is that making an appropriate Dehn twist along the central curve of the cylinder, we can reduce the value of the twist parameter modulo $w$ to obtain diffeomorphic square-tiled tori.} .
+Namely, the lower boundary $\RR/w\ZZ \times \{0\}$ is identified with the upper boundary $\RR/w\ZZ \times \{h\}$ by the translation $(x,0) \mapsto (x+t,h)$.
+See \Cref{f:parameters}.